newrelic/go-agent/v3/integrations/logcontext-v2/nrzerolog/Readme.md

 ## Usage

-Please enable the agent to ingest your logs by calling newrelic.ConfigZerologPluginEnabled(true), when setting up your application.
-This will enable log forwarding and log metrics in the go agent automatically.
+Please enable the agent to ingest your logs by calling newrelic.ConfigAppLogForwardingEnabled(true), when setting up your application.
+This is not enabled by default.

 This integration for the zerolog logging frameworks uses a built in feature of the zerolog framework called hook functions.
 Zerolog loggers can be modified to have hook functions run on them before each time a write is executed.
 When a logger is hooked, meaning a hook function was added to that logger with the Hook() funciton, a copy of that logger is created with those changes.
-Note that zerolog will *never* attempt to verify that the hook functions were not duplicated, or that fields are not repeated in any way.
+Note that zerolog will *never* attempt to verify that any hook functions have not been not duplicated, or that fields are not repeated in any way.
 As a result, we recommend that you create a base logger that is configured in the way you prefer to use zerolog.
 Then you create hooked loggers to send log data to New Relic from that base logger.

 The plugin captures the log level, and the message from zerolog.
 It will also collect distributed tracing data from your transaction context.
-At the moment the hook function is called in zerolog, a timestamp will be generated for your log .In most cases, this timestamp will be the same as the time posted in zerolog log message, however it is possible that there could be a slight offset depending on the the performance of your system.
+At the moment the hook function is called in zerolog, a timestamp will be generated for your log.
+In most cases, this timestamp will be the same as the time posted in the zerolog log message, however it is possible that there could be a slight offset depending on the the performance of your system.